 Hedge Funds.
 UNC at Chapel Hill reports a combination of the following asset strategies for its hedge funds: long biased equity, long/short equity, diversifying, fixed income, and hedge funds in liquidation.
 The long biased equity strategy is characterized by primarily holding long positions in publicly listed securities to gain equity market exposure globally.
 The long/short equity strategy is characterized by buying and/or selling short individual securities that fund managers believe the market has mispriced.
-The long and short positions are generally independent of one another and typically result in an overall net long exposure to equities.
-Both long biased equity and long/short equity hedge fund managers occasionally invest in equity index futures, options on equity index futures, and specific risk options.
+The long and short positions are generally independent of one another and typically result in an overall net long exposure to equity index futures, and specific risk options.
 The diversifying strategy is characterized by its lack of correlation with major equity indices.
 These managers may use derivatives such as fixed income and equity futures both as hedging tools and to gain exposure to specific markets.
 They may also enter into various swap agreements to manage exposure to specific securities and markets.
 The fixed income strategy includes credit-based commingled hedge funds and is characterized by a focus on income generation and portfolio diversification.
 These managers may use futures and options on global fixed income and currency markets and enter into swap agreements to hedge or gain exposure to certain markets.
 The hedge funds in liquidation strategy is characterized by investment in hedge funds that are either in the process of being terminated or have received notice of termination.